Credit: Devon Hammer

 What parents should know

 Walking the gravel path through the entire display took us about 30 minutes.
-We went the day after opening night and there was plenty of space for social distancing.
+We went the day after opening night and there was plenty of space for spreading out.
 There is a bit of a hill at the end so be prepared to carry tired little ones.
 Strollers would work well, too.

 Heated bathrooms are available at the end of the path.